igorpejic/site/content/_index.md

 # Personal

 ## 2013 - 1995
-Had a beautiful childhood in Croatia.
+Spent a great childhood in Croatia.

 I played various sports, but the one which proved to be the most engaging in the end was chess.
 Together with my team, Liburnia, I was junior national chess champion of Croatia 4 times.